Presidio County Small Claims Court cases are heard in 2 courthouses in Presidio County.

 Can I hire an attorney?

-You cannot demand or ask for more than $10,000 in a small claims court case.
-(Government Code 28.093).
-Additionally, a small claims court plaintiff can only ask the court for monetary relief.
+A plaintiff cannot demand more than $10,000 in their action.
+(Texas Government Code 28.093).
+Small claims parties can only recover money.
 You cannot seek injunctive relief.
 For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
 This would be called injunctive relief.

 Are there appeals in small claims court?